minhhh/unity-tips/unity-coding-convention.md

 Indentation for line wraps should use 4 spaces too.

 DO NOT align arguments at the far right side of the line.
+It's not a sustainable way since it depends on the left part of the statement such as method names, variables names

 __BAD:__